ar0ch/aroonchan.de/content/home/about.md

 # Biography

 I'm a bioinformatics software developer at  [Seattle Genetics](https://www.seattlegenetics.com/) and Scientific Advisor at the [Applied Bioinformatics Laboratory](http://abil.ihrc.com).
 At Seattle Genetics, I develop software and pipelines to enable data-driven development of next-generation cancer therapuetics.
-At the Applied Bioinformatics Lab (ABiL), I developme bioinformatics methods for public health pathogen surveillance, metagenomics and industry research.
+At the Applied Bioinformatics Lab (ABiL), I develop bioinformatics methods for public health pathogen surveillance, metagenomics and industry research.